 Step 17 - Slack (Optional)

 Install Slack for Mac and enable desktop notifications for slack.
-You'll need to sign in to the Flatiron School workspace:
+One week before your start date, you will receive an invitation to join the Flatiron School workspace.